Avhad-Enterprises/mmv_freelance_frontend/user-profiles.md

 ## Notes

-1. **Separation of Concerns**: Each endpoint updates only its designated database table to maintain clean data architecture.
+1. **Unified Updates (v2.0)**: Role-specific endpoints now handle both user and profile table updates in a single request, improving frontend UX by reducing API calls.

-2. **Partial Updates**: Since all fields are optional, you can update any subset of fields in a single request.
+2. **Flexible Updates**: Since all fields are optional, you can update any combination of user and profile fields in a single request.

 3. **Data Types**: Array and object fields can be sent as JSON objects or JSON-parseable strings.